reruo321/Java_Practice/Appendix/README.md

           x += a;         // OK.
        }                  // OK.
 ### Skipped breakpoints?
 1. If you "run" the program, instead of "debugging" it, breakpoints do not work.
+F9 is for the debugging, and F10 for the running.
+2. Try to clear caches by File > Invalidate Caches